Henry Walston, Baron Walston: In politics

-Walston served as Member of the Huntingdonshire War Agricultural Committee (1939–1945), Director of Agriculture for the British Zone of Germany (1946–1947), Counsellor of the Duchy of Lancaster (1948–1950), Agricultural Adviser for Germany to the Foreign Office (1964–1967) and Chairman of the Institute of Race Relations (1968–1971).
+Walston served as Member of the Huntingdonshire War Agricultural Committee (1939–45), Director of Agriculture for the British Zone of Germany (1946–47), Counsellor of the Duchy of Lancaster (1948–50), Agricultural Adviser for Germany to the Foreign Office (1964–67) and Chairman of the Institute of Race Relations (1968–71).

 In the early 1940s he was selected as Liberal prospective parliamentary candidate for King's Lynn.
-In 1945 his booklet 'From Forces to Farming' was published by the Liberal Party.
+In 1945 his booklet From Forces to Farming was published by the Liberal Party.
 The booklet called for state aided co-operative farming for ex-servicemen.
 He did not contest King's Lynn, instead switching to contest Huntingdonshire later that year at the general election.

-He never managed to become a member of parliament despite contesting seats five times: Huntingdonshire in 1945 for the Liberals, Cambridgeshire in 1951 and 1955 for Labour, and Gainsborough in the 1956 by-election and in 1959 for Labour.
+He never managed to become a member of parliament despite contesting seats five times: Huntingdonshire in 1945 for the Liberals; Cambridgeshire in 1951 and 1955 for Labour; and Gainsborough in the 1956 by-election and in 1959, again for Labour.
 On 10 February 1961 he was created a life peer as Baron Walston, of Newton in the County of Cambridge.
-He supported the Campaign for Democratic Socialism.
+A supporter of Hugh Gaitskell, he was a member of the Campaign for Democratic Socialism.